abhik137/ps2gui/README.md

 The cookiejar should expire at the end of the session.
 Migration now works and new PS stations should update seamlessly without any loss of previously recorded notes/prefs.

-There are quite a few known bugs but time is such a bitch.
+There are quite a few(update:very few) known bugs but time is such a bitch.
 Only let me know if something goes **horribly** wrong.
+Backups *don't* hurt.
+Look for the database file at this location : ~/.ps2gui.
+Also tinkering with the code and changing directories is not a good idea ( unless, ofcourse, you know what you are doing ) You can optionally link the app_home to Dropbox and make sure the database follows you on all your devices.

+I need a spell check for my terminal.

+If the GUI does not load correctly and the app exits with an error about ICE default I/O error handler, delete the ~/.ICEauthority file.

+Last but not the least, the software is provided as is and without **any** warranty/guarantee.